 Our first suspicions of Charlie’s allergies came up when he was 4-5 months old.
 On two separate occasions, his skin came into contact with dairy and peanut, both of which gave him a mild rash.
 Because of that, we had him tested for both before trying to give him any once he started solids, and after multiple rounds of tests (since we got a false negative for peanut the first time), he ultimately tested positive for both.
 After those tests, we gave him almond butter and he had the same reaction, then we tested that and it was positive as well.
 A day or two after all those tests, we gave him egg, and he had the same reaction.
 We knew it was an allergy, but didn’t rush back in for tests–we just avoided it and added egg to the tests we did six months later, and found that, sure enough, he was allergic to that too.

 An important distinction: there’s a big difference between a food intolerance and a food allergy.
 Allergies are an immune reaction rather than a digestive one, though symptoms can manifest in the digestive system.
 I have seen firsthand in some of my closest friends how debilitating intolerances can be and don’t want to downplay that at all!
 The difference, though, is that allergies always come with a possibility of anaphylaxis, which can be fatal.
-Let that sink in…for some families, this literally means their child’s life is at risk if they come into contact with an allergen (even if they don’t eat it).
+Let that sink in…for some families, this literally means their child’s life is at risk if they consume the slightest amount of an allergen.
 Terrifying.
 One of the most frustrating parts of allergies is that one reaction does not determine another.
 Even though Charlie has only ever had relatively mild reactions from his allergens (praise God), it does not mean he will never have an anaphylactic reaction.
 Because of that, we completely avoid his allergens in all forms, cooked or uncooked, anything that may have come into contact with those things, as well as anything that “may contain” his allergens, unless advised otherwise specifically by his allergist.
 We never go anywhere without an Epipen and Benadryl, and if we’re eating out, I always ask if food we want for him has come into contact with dairy or peanut, even if it’s something that most likely hasn’t.

 Now, two years from the start of this experience, I’m happy to report that things have improved.
 Last fall, we found out Charlie had outgrown his egg and almond allergies.
 Any progress is a huge blessing, so we were so grateful for this development!
 We did our second baked milk challenge last week, and he was able to tolerate considerably more than he could six months ago, so we are optimistic about that too.
 (I’m not going to get into our strategies and treatments we’ve carefully come up with alongside our doctor for Charlie’s specific case, since again, that is extremely personal and everyone is different, so it would not be helpful for me to share.)